 In mid 1807 Captain Ropes died at sea, leaving George, Jr., to support the family.
 To supplement his income, he took up sign and carriage painting, yet he continued to produce marine views and landscapes as well as paintings documenting events in Salem history.
 George Rope's career was cut short by consumption, which took his life, at the age of thirty, on 24 January 1819.

 Many of Ropes' paintings have remained in Salem, where he is represented in the collections of the Peabody Museum and the Essex Institute.
 His most successful works are treasured for their historical accuracy and wealth of minute detail.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Bentley, William.
 The Diary of William Bentley (1784-1819).
 Salem, Massachusetts, 1905-1914.